Delvene Delaney

+Early life

+Delaney was born in Mackay, Queensland, Australia, on 26 August 1951.

+The beauty pageant winner found fame on Australian television in the 1970s, initially as a weather presenter on Brisbane television.

 Career

-Delaney was born in Mackay, Queensland, Australia, on 26 August 1951, the beauty pageant winner found fame on Australian television in the 1970s, initially as a weather presenter on Brisbane television.
-She followed this with stints in soap operas The Box as Penny O'Brien in 1974, and The Young Doctors as nurse Jojo Adams from 1976 to 1977.
+She is best known for her with stints in soap operas including the local series The Box as Penny O'Brien in 1974, and internationally The Young Doctors as nurse Jojo Adams from 1976 to 1977.

 Delaney became better known as a recurring cast member of The Paul Hogan Show in the late 1970s.

-She also made regular appearances as a panel member on the game show Blankety Blanks from 1977 to 1979.
-She was co-presenter on the quiz show Sale of the Century from 1982 to 1986.
-She now works for the Byron Bay Animal Hospital.
+She made regular appearances as a panel member on the game show Blankety Blanks from 1977 to 1979.
+She was co-presenter of the local version of quiz show Sale of the Century from 1982 to 1986, opposite Tony Barber.

+She now works for the Byron Bay Wildlife Hospital.

+In popular culture

+Delaney was portrayed by actress Cariba Heine in Channel 9's 2012 biographical TV miniseries Howzat!
+Kerry Packer's War.

 Personal life

 Delaney was married to The Paul Hogan Show co-star John Cornell for 44 years until his death in July 2021.
-They have two children, Allira and Liana Cornell.
-Liana is a model and actress, and Allira is a photographer.
+They have two children.

+Delaney's younger sister is actress Cassandra Delaney.